PeterCamilleri/CX16/README.md

 the Sweet-16 virtual machine written by Steve Wozniak and described in Byte [November 1977](https://archive.org/details/byte-magazine-1977-11) magazine.

 ### Some History

+The CX16 is a project started by the 8-Bit Guy, David Murray.
+It was launched with a YouTube [video](https://youtu.be/ayh0qebfD2g).
+This repository is to contain my notes for development efforts that I feel to be complimentary to the main project.
+In a modern (I'm old so I get to call it _modern_) twist, the effort is also supported by a (closed) [Facebook](https://www.facebook.com/groups/CommanderX16/) group with over 8,000 participants.

 My first computer was an SD Systems Z-80 Starter Kit my father bought for me.
 I had a lot of fun adding AMI 68047 video, a parallel ASCII keyboard, a 64K S-100